SpencerJobe/TypesJS/README.md

 **_Information_**

-Returns true if value matches the provided type.
-If the optional hardFail is set to true, then the check will throw an error if the value doesn't match type.
+Returns **true** if value matches the provided type.
+Otherwise it returns **false**.
+If the optional `hardFail` is set to true, then the check will throw an error if the value doesn't match type.

 **_Examples_**